 Several activities after school are commonly offered for elementary children starting in Pre-Kindergarten.
 The types of activities vary from term to term, and are based on student and teacher interest.
 They often include sports activities, as well as arts and technology, with a focus on fun and learning.
 Tutoring in specific subject areas may also be available.
-Prior to each after school activity cycle, parents are invited to attend a sign-up event on campus.
+Registration for these activities is online and announced by the ASA Coordinator.
 Please contact the After-School Activities Coordinator for more information.

-Out-of-Uniform Days
+out-of-uniform day